REQUIRED MATERIALS

 ![]() |

-2. Work the strip
+2. Work on the strap

 ![]() |